-THEREFORE: personal recordings of unsupervised class discussions are strictly prohibited.
-Wednesday night lectures and discussions will be recorded on Blackboard.
+THEREFORE: personal recordings of class sessions are strictly prohibited.
+Thursday night lectures and discussions will be recorded on Blackboard.

-In addition, while you may draw on your classwork for real-world deliverables you may not receive any financial compensation for work done for this class.
+In addition, while you may draw on your classwork for real-world deliverables you may not receive any financial compensation for work done in this course.